Zap (action): Post-Stonewall activism

 Zaps typically included sudden onset against vulnerable targets, noisiness, verbal assaults and media attention.
 Tactics included sit-ins, disruptive actions and street confrontations.

-GAA founding member Arthur Bell explained the philosophy of the zap, which he described as "political theater for educating the gay masses":
+Arthur Evans explained the philosophy of the zap, which he described as "political theater for educating the gay masses":

 Gays who have as yet no sense of gay pride see a zap on television or read about it in the press.
 First they are vaguely disturbed at the demonstrators for "rocking the boat"; eventually, when they see how the straight establishment responds, they feel anger.
 This anger gradually focuses on the heterosexual oppressors, and the gays develop a sense of class-consciousness.
 And the no-longer-closeted gays realize that assimilation into the heterosexual mainstream is no answer: gays must unite among themselves, organize their common resources for collective action, and resist.

 Thus, obtaining media coverage of the zap became more important than the subject of the zap itself.
 It was precisely this anti-assimilationist attitude that led some mainstream gay people and groups to oppose zapping as a strategy.
 The National Gay Task Force's media director, Ronald Gold, despite having been involved in early GAA zaps, came to urge GAA not to engage in the tactic.
 As zaps and other activism began opening doors for nascent gay organizations like NGTF and the Gay Media Task Force, these groups became more invested in negotiating with the people within the mainstream power structures rather than in maintaining a tactic they saw as being of the outsider.